-There is no need to spend lots of money on new clothes, remember we are trying to create a capsule wardrobe here.
-Choosing a capsule wardrobe colour palette from the clothes you already have in your closet will keep costs to a minimum.
+There is no need to spend lots of money on new clothes.
+Remember, we are trying to create a capsule wardrobe.
+Choosing a capsule wardrobe color palette from the clothes you already have in your closet will keep costs to a minimum.

 - Don’t break the four color rule

-All of the items I have chosen as an example, work well with the four neutral colours we visited in my last post, simply because I have not broken the four colour rule!
+All of the items I have chosen as an example work well with the four neutral colors we visited in my last post, simply because I have not broken the four-colorrule!

 - Be adventurous with patterns

-As you can see, you can be adventurous with your choice of patterns as you like, as long as they don’t venture away from your choice of base colours.
+As you can see, you can be adventurous with your choice of patterns as you like, as long as they don’t venture away from your choice of base colors.

 - Capsule wardrobe shoes should go with every outfit.

-It’s essential to have only a few shoes which go with every outfit you create, depending on your lifestyle.
-Patterned shoes are great to add into your fashion palette as long as you stick to your color scheme.
+It’s essential to have only a few shoes that go with every outfit you create, depending on your lifestyle.
+Patterned shoes are great to add to your fashion palette as long as you stick to your color scheme.

 - Have fun with your capsule wardrobe accessories

-- Look at a color wheel for inspiration
+- Look at a color palette for inspiration

-If you are struggling to create a color palette and find some colour inspiration for your minimalist wardrobe color palette, have a look at some colour wheels to see how base colors work together.
+If you are struggling to create a color palette and find some color inspiration for your minimalist wardrobe color palette, have a look at some color palettes to see how base colors work together.

 Frequently asked questions

-Sticking to the four-colour rule when choosing clothes and shoes will ensure that all your clothes combine to make stylish outfits every time.
+Sticking to the four-color rule when choosing clothes and shoes will ensure that all your clothes combine to make stylish outfits every time.

 Try to create a capsule wardrobe from the items you already own in your closet first, removing anything which doesn’t fit your capsule wardrobe color palette.

-I would avoid the budget branded stores and often the high-end clothing as they do tend to go out of fashion quite quickly.
+I would avoid the budget branded stores and high-end clothing as they tend to go out of fashion quite quickly.

 When shopping for quality pieces, check the stitching and finish of the item.

-You don’t have to pay a considerable amount for good quality items, shop within your budget and slowly fill in the gaps in your wardrobe.
-Try shopping in the sales at higher quality stores, but make sure you stick to your colour palette, so you don’t buy items you don’t need!
+You don’t have to pay a considerable amount for good quality items.
+Shop within your budget and slowly fill in the gaps in your wardrobe.
+Try shopping in the sales at higher quality stores, but make sure you stick to your color palette, so you don’t buy items you don’t need!

-Grey is a universal colour; it is one of the best wardrobe colors for matching and one of my basics.
+Grey is a universal color; it is one of the best wardrobe colors for matching and one of my basics.
 I love a blush pink with grey, but it also goes well will most other colors in the wardrobe color wheel.
-Choosing grey as one of your capsule wardrobe color palettes is a wise choice as it matches well with different base colours such as black, white and charcoal and gives you more freedom when choosing your accent colors.
+Choosing grey as one of your capsule wardrobe color palettes is a wise choice as it matches well with different base colors such as black, white, and charcoal and gives you more freedom when choosing your accent colors.

-All the pastel colors are fabulous for summer color if you wanted to be a bit more daring with your style you could include mustard or bright orange for a winter color palette fashion.
-Here is a simple example of clasic fall clothing colors.
+All the pastel colors are fabulous for summer colors.
+If you wanted to be a bit more daring with your style, you could include mustard or bright orange for a winter color palette fashion.
+Here is a simple example of classic fall clothing colors.

-My advice is always to go for four or five colours maximum, this will enable you to create some capsule wardrobe color combinations that will always work together for years to come , and the lifetime of your clothes will be extended as you add to your closet over the years.
+My advice is always to go for four or five colours maximum, this will enable you to create some capsule wardrobe color combinations that will always work together for years to come , and you will extend the lifetime of your clothes as you add to your closet over the years.

 Try to choose neutral colours if you tend to go for bold hair choices.
 They do not have to be bland; you can still go for edgy but try to stick within the four colour rule including your hair!